 How does Intel® Wi-Fi 6E benefit gaming?
 For starters, you get less lag when playing games on a system equipped with an Intel® Wi-Fi 6E card.
 Because the data is being transmitted using the new wider 6GHz band, the network is less crowded.
 As a result, connectivity issues that commonly plague online gaming — like packet loss and ping spikes — are cleared up.

-For the most reliable connection to gaming servers over Wi-Fi, look for a 13th Gen Intel® Core™ system with an Intel® Killer™ Wi-Fi 6E card.
+For the most reliable connection to gaming servers over Wi-Fi, look for a Intel® Core™ system with an Intel® Killer™ Wi-Fi 6E card.
 These cards have been specifically designed to address gaming-related latency issues.

 They feature technologies including the Intel® Killer™ Prioritization Engine, which automatically prioritizes gaming traffic on your network, and Intel® Killer™ DoubleShot™ Pro, which allows your system to use a Wi-Fi and Ethernet connection in tandem for an optimized connection.